MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to remove the Search link from the Start menu, and disables some File Explorer search elements.
 Note that this does not remove the search box from the new style Start menu.

 If you enable this policy setting, the Search item is removed from the Start menu and from the context menu that appears when you right-click the Start menu.
 Also, the system does not respond when users press the Application key (the key with the Windows logo)+ F.